 HST-181.
-East Asian Tradition (Winter; Madancy).
+Confucians and Conquerors: East Asian Traditions (Not offered 2012-13).
 An overview of the traditional civilizations of China, Japan, and Korea, focusing on the emergence and development of ideologies, institutions, and social patterns up to 1800.
 Special emphasis on fostering an appreciation for the richness and complexity of each individual society.
-GenEd: LCC
+CC: LCC

 HST-182.
-Modern East Asia (Not offered 2011-2012).
+Rebels, Reds, and Regular Folks: The Turbulent History of Modern Asia (Spring, Madancy).
 An analytical overview of the major themes and historical processes that shaped China, Japan, and Korea from the nineteenth century to the present.
-GenEd: LCC
+CC: LCC

 HST-183.
-Introduction to South Asian Civilizations (Not offered 2011-12).
+Introduction to South Asian Civilizations (Not offered 2012-13).
 In this course we shall investigate the area of South Asia by focusing on important historical debates surrounding themes such as history, religion, nationalism, colonialism and family life.
 We will seek to explore these themes for two to three weeks through Movies and Documentaries: Gandhi, Jinnah, Ambedkar, India Untouched, Jodha Akbar.
-GenEd: LCC
+CC: LCC

 HST-184.
-Making Modern India 1800-1947 (Not offered 2011-12).
+Making Modern India 1800-1947 (Winter; Gan).
 We will concentrate on the impact of colonialism on the Indian subcontinent and on the formation of the modern South Asian States of India and Pakistan through historically-based films.
 We will study the representation of Indian society and history in the booming Bollywood film industry.
 The culture of colonialism, the nature of the colonial state and the emergence of nationalism, are themes which are explored.
 Chronologically, we will survey the history of Indian subcontinent from the inception of colonial rule in the late eighteenth century to the establishment of independent nation states of India and Pakistan in the middle of the twentieth century (1800-1947).
 Since this is a survey course there are no prerequisites.
-GenEd: LCC
+CC: LCC

 HST-281.
-Modern Japanese History (Spring; Madancy).
+Samurai to Salarymen: Modern Japanese History (Not offered 2012-13).
 Analysis of the social, economic and political changes that have characterized Japan's emergence as a world power from the Meiji restoration to the present.
-GenEd: LCC
+CC: LCC

 HST-283.
 The Mao Years (Winter; Madancy).
 This course explores the phenomenal changes and catastrophic consequences of Mao Zedong's domination of China.
 Although the bulk of the class focuses on events following the founding of the People's Republic of China in 1949 to Mao's death in 1976, we will begin by looking at the China into which Mao was born in 1893 and trace his rise to power.
 We will also examine the legacy of the Mao years on contemporary Chinese politics and society.
 Students will analyze Mao's China through memoirs, films, visual propaganda, secondary analyses, and of course, Mao's Little Red Book.
-GenEd: LCC
+CC: LCC

 HST-284.
-Women in China and Japan: Power and Limitations (Not offered 2011-12).
+Women in China and Japan: Power and Limitations (Spring; Madancy).
 A comparative look at how the societies of China and Japan shaped the various roles assumed by women in these two cultures, as well as the evolution of those roles over time.
-GenEd: LCC
+CC: LCC

 HST-285.
 The Samurai: Lives, Loves, and Legacies (Fall; Madancy).
 This course explores the evolution of the samurai as a caste, their military and family lives, their passions, and their symbolic meaning to Japanese and to others.
 We will be reading first-hand accounts written by samurai men and women, viewing a number of well-known and lesser-known samurai films, and looking at how the realities of samurai life compare with the many meanings the samurai have acquired over the centuries.
-GenED; LCC
+CC: LCC